rclone/rclone/docs/content/crypt.md

 Note that rclone does not encrypt
   * file length - this can be calcuated within 16 bytes
   * modification time - used for syncing

+## Specifying the remote ##

+In normal use, make sure the remote has a `:` in.
+If you specify the remote without a `:` then rclone will use a local directory of that name.
+So if you use a remote of `/path/to/secret/files` then rclone will encrypt stuff to that directory.
+If you use a remote of `name` then rclone will put files in a directory called `name` in the current directory.

+If you specify the remote as `remote:path/to/dir` then rclone will store encrypted files in `path/to/dir` on the remote.
+If you are using file name encryption, then when you save files to `secret:subdir/subfile` this will store them in the unencrypted path `path/to/dir` but the `subdir/subpath` bit will be encrypted.

+Note that unless you want encrypted bucket names (which are difficult to manage because you won't know what directory they represent in web interfaces etc), you should probably specify a bucket, eg `remote:secretbucket` when using bucket based remotes such as S3, Swift, Hubic, B2, GCS.

 ## Example ##